Cybersecurity Guide in Project Management

 As we mentioned earlier, project managers are now targets for sophisticated cyber-criminals and ruthless competitors.
 They don’t work in hermetically sealed laboratories, perfecting their installations.
 Instead, they are visible and accessible at all times.

-This means that you should always shield your computers, routers, and smartphones via Virtual Private Networks, which encrypt data and anonymize your IP addresses.
+This means that you should always shield your computers, routers, and smartphones via Virtual Private Networks, which encrypt data, anonymize, and change your location and IP addresses.
 And solid antivirus (and anti-malware) tools are a must.
 With both defenses in place, you’ll be a much less tempting target for snoopers and data thieves alike.

 4. Give yourself enough time to take cybersecurity seriously